-As you have seen from all of the above strategies, creating an excellent user experience is all about customization.
+As you have seen from the above strategies, creating an excellent user experience is all about customization.

 We’ve customized our timing and our offers by presenting specific offers at specific times to specific people.
-But there is yet another way to customize your offers: by personalizing the offer copy.
+But what about getting personal?
+Let’s look at how you can personalize your optins.

 By detecting where a user is coming from, you can customize the copy of your offer specifically to those users.
 Here’s an example of a personalized offer that is tailored to visitors referred by WPBeginner.

 Personally welcoming visitors will really impress them.
 And impressed people are more likely to convert.

 To personalize your offer based on where the user is coming from…